Let's Go! top

 Special thanks to Scott Dahlquist and Kevin Murphy for their informative articles, photos and tireless promotion of skijoring.

 Thanks also to all who have paved the way in introducing skijoring to a larger audience.
-One special person, Carol Kaynor, opened the door to competitive skijoring in the USA Midwest and the ISDRA sanctioning program by sharing existing Skijoring Rules with us "greenhorns" in the Lower 48.
+One special person, Carol Kaynor, opened the door to competitive skijoring in the USA Midwest and the ISDRA sanctioning program by sharing existing Skijoring Rules with us "greenhorns" in the Lower 48 back in the early 90's.

-Submit your skijoring links, books, destinations and ideas to webmaster
+Submit your skijoring links, books, destinations and ideas here

 top of page | home | feedback | search